FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 ```
 Create a master script named 'TDD-Workflow.ps1' in the scripts folder that:
 1. Uses Get-TDDConfiguration.ps1 to load configuration settings
+2. Uses Common-Functions.ps1 for utility functions
-2. Provides a single entry point for all TDD workflow functions
+3. Provides a single entry point for all TDD workflow functions
-3. Includes command-line parameters for all major functions with defaults from configuration
+4. Includes command-line parameters for all major functions with defaults from configuration
-4. Supports both interactive and non-interactive modes
+5. Supports both interactive and non-interactive modes
-5. Can be used in CI/CD pipelines
+6. Can be used in CI/CD pipelines
-6. Allows overriding configuration settings via parameters
+7. Allows overriding configuration settings via parameters
-7. Includes comprehensive help information
+8. Includes comprehensive help information
 This should be a unified interface for the entire TDD workflow.
 ```